7 Best Practices for Successful B2B Marketing Automation

 - Currently, more than 50% of companies are using marketing automation, and almost 60% of B2B companies plan to adopt this technology

-- 50% of the top performers in B2B use marketing automation for customer retention and almost 70% of them use it for customer acquisition.
+- 50% of the top performers in B2B use marketing software for automating customer retention and almost 70% of them use it for customer acquisition.

 But how exactly can automation marketing help B2B businesses to increase their performance